 Cross over Crowden Brook using the small footbridge and follow the concreted path to Lee Farm.
 Jacob’s Ladder is a short walk from Lee Farm.

 You are greeted with a small bridge crossing over the River Noe.
 It is a good area for a checkpoint.
 There are places to sit and relax near the river before starting Jacob’s Ladder.

 Jacob’s Ladder consists of numerous steps.
 It is over quickly but the steps can be tiring.
 The steps are wide enough to accommodate resting walkers if you require any stops.

-A large pile of stone signals the end of Jacob’s Ladder.
+A large pile of stones signals the end of Jacob’s Ladder.
 Follow the path leading to the right.

-Follow the path untill you reach a paving stone section leading off to the right.
-This path leads towards Edale Rocks.
+Follow the path until you reach a paved section leading to the right.
+The path goes to Edale Rocks.
 Depending on the weather, you may be able to see Edale Rocks in the background from here.